simp/simp-doc/docs/changelogs/latest.rst

 environments.
 The change allows SIMP users to easily use :term:`r10K` or :term:`Code Manager` to maintain these environments, even when their systems are on isolated networks.
-Multiple environments are key to implementing standard :term:`DevOps` workflows such as DTAP (Development > Testing > Acceptance > Production).
+Multiple environments are key to implementing standard :term:`DevOps` work flows such as DTAP (Development > Testing > Acceptance > Production).

 At the root of this change are the following major features: